Treating Post-Traumatic Stress Disorder (PTSD) with Medication

 Anti-Anxiety Medication: This medication relieves symptoms and helps you relax.
 Your doctor and pharmacist will explain when and how to use it.
 It may be prescribed for use before entering situations that make you anxious.
 Or, you may be told to take it on a regular schedule.
 Anti-anxiety medication may make you feel a little sleepy or “out of it.”
 Don’t drive a car or operate machinery while on this medication, until you know how it affects you.

 Never use alcohol or other drugs with anti-anxiety medications.
-This could result in coma or death.
+This could result in sedation, lack of muscular control, coma or death.
 Also, use only the amount of medication prescribed to you.
 If you think you may have taken too much, get emergency care right away.

 Antidepressant Medication: This kind of medication is often used to treat anxiety, even if you aren’t depressed.
-An antidepressant balances out brain chemicals.
+An antidepressant alters the levels of brain chemicals.
 This helps keep anxiety under control.
 This medication is taken on a schedule.
 It takes a few weeks to start working.
 If you don’t notice a change at first, you may just need more time.
 But if you don’t notice results after the first few weeks, tell your doctor.

 Never change your dosage or stop taking your medication without talking to your doctor first.
 Keep the following in mind: